kris-hansen/tigerbeagle/README.md

 - Be a tool to help bridge between TigerBeetle and systems of transactional reference (i.e., transactional metadata)
 - Faciliate mass account / transaction manipulation for conversion, migration and testing
-- Generate test data for ledger testing
+- Generate test data for ledger testing and preparation

 ## Table of Contents